Aman913k/fyle-interview-intern-backend/Documentation.md

 To run the Docker container for the project, use the following steps:

-1. Run the following command to start the Docker container:   **docker run -p 8000:7755 fyle_dockerized_aman** , this command maps port 8000 on your local machine to port 7755 within the Docker container.
+1. Run the following command to start the Docker container:   **docker run -p 8000:7755 fyle_dockerized_aman** ,this command maps port 8000 on your local machine to port 7755 within the Docker container.

 2. Access the project by visiting **http://localhost:8000** in your web browser.